Almond Cake

 It pairs beautifully with vanilla ice cream, whipped cream, or a dollop of Greek yogurt.

 Yes, it tastes even better the next day as the flavours meld together.
-Bake a day ahead and store covered at room temperature.
+Bake a day ahead and store covered in the fridge.
 Garnish with the powdered sugar and raspberries the day of.

 Almond Raspberry Cake